egorsmkv/Scribosermo/README.md

 One epoch in common_voice with batch size of 24/12/12 needs about 31min, testing needs the same time.
 Training with augmentation until early stop took 4:20h for 8 epochs.

 One epoch in swc with batch size of 12/12/12 needs about 1:08h, testing about 17 min.

+One epoch with all datasets and batch size of 12 needs about 2:40h, testing about 1:20h.

 ## Results